 Training

-COURSE COMPLETED!
-EQUINET Online skills course on Health Impact Assessment February to June 2024
+NEW EQUINET Online skills course on Health Impact Assessment July to October 2026

-Between February 20th and June 4th 2024 EQUINET in association with regional and international partners convened an online course in 12 sessions to build capacities on health impact assessment (HIA).
-The course built understanding of the theoretical basis of HIA, and knowledge of the methods, evidence, analysis in an HIA, of reporting of and engagement on HIA, and implementation and monitoring of proposed actions.
-It provided mentored guidance of participant HIA practical work, using real HIA case studies, and discuss implementation issues and strategies for scaling up and integrating HIA in law and practice in east and southern Africa.
-If you are interested in the course or future sessions please contact the EQUINET secretariat.
+Between July and October 2026 EQUINET in association with regional and international partners is convening an online course in 10 sessions and 3 tutorial blocks to build capacities on health impact assessment (HIA).
+The course builds understanding of the theoretical basis of HIA, and knowledge of the methods, evidence, analysis in an HIA, including strategic HIA, and the methods for reporting of and engagement on HIA, and implementation and monitoring of proposed actions.
+It provides mentored guidance of participant HIA practical work, using real HIA case studies, and discuss implementation issues and strategies for scaling up and integrating HIA in law and practice at national level and in east and southern Africa.
+If you are interested in the course or future sessions please read the full call online and contact the EQUINET secretariat if you have any queries.
+Full applications must be received by June 3rd, 2026 5pm Southern Africa time.

 A portal page on the EQUINET website on resources for Participatory Action Research